| Text and pictures by

 sectioned blade, bright blade and bright or black grip and cross guard.

-some details about Wilkinson Sword Company F-S knives to be considered: 1) The
+Wilkinson Sword Company F-S knives to be considered:

 normally referred to among collectors as Officers Model.
 However this